C4Labs/C4iOS/README.md

 C4 is an open-source creative coding framework that harnesses the power of native iOS programming with a simplified API that gets you working with media right away.
 Build artworks, design interfaces and explore new possibilities working with media and interaction.

-## Version 2.0

 Built on top of Swift, C4 puts the power of UIKit and Core Animation at your disposal, allowing you to create inventive digital interactions with far less time and effort.
 Plus, you get all the interactivity, fun and expressiveness of Swift.
 Your apps will run lightning-fast.

 The API of C4 is simple and streamlined allowing beginners to get into programming very easily.
-For seasoned developers, C4 can be dropped into any existing project with as little effort as linking any other native framework .
-With C4, you’ll save a ton of time working with interactions, animation and media.
+For seasoned developers, C4 can be dropped into any existing project with as little effort as linking any other native framework.
+With C4, you’ll save a ton of time when working with interactions, animation and media.

-## Efficient

-Spend less time navigating between different frameworks and focus on bringing your ideas to life.
-C4 combines the power of UIKit and Core Animation into a single set of objects whose APIs are easy to understand and straightforward.
-And because C4's foundation is built on native frameworks, you’ll be inheriting Swift’s faster code, compile times and optimization for modern hardware.

 ## Expressive

 C4 brings your ideas to life by allowing you to focus on experimenting, designing, visualizing and building rather than on learning low-level technologies.
-Objects are consistent and intuitive — they all essentially work the same way .
+Objects are consistent and intuitive—they all essentially work the same way.
 C4's language has been designed to be as simple and expressive as possible.

 For example, C4 compresses the access of properties: